Memory-Centric Embodied Question Answering: Introduction

 \section{Introduction}

-Embodied Question Answering (EQA) \cite{das2018embodied,gordon2018iqa,wijmans2019embodied,jiang2025beyond} is a challenging task in robotics, requiring agents to resolve questions via interaction within a dynamic and evolving environment.
-Existing methods \cite{ren2024explore,yu2019multi,das2018neural,chen2023not,dai2024think} typically center around a planner (as shown in the left of Figure~\ref{fig:Compare}), coordinating modular components including memory module, answering module, and stopping module.
-The planner relies only on current observations to invoke the other modules.
-However, these methods often suffer from inefficient exploration and inaccurate response when faced with complex tasks (\textit{e.g.}, the tasks requires exploring multiple regions to gather information about numerous targets, while retaining memory of all targets referenced in the questions).
-The underlying reason is that performing complex tasks necessitates the retention of previously explored information across all modules, yet the planner-centric framework fails to facilitate direct interaction between the memory module and other modules.
-As shown in Figure~\ref{fig:case}, in the question ``Are the sofas in the living room and the media room the same color?'', the agent must explore to multiple objects (``sofa in the living room'', ``sofa in the media room'') for comparative reasoning.
-In the planner-centric framework, due to the lack of interaction between the memory module and planner, the effective information gathered during exploration remain invisible to planner.
-Specifically, after obtaining the knowledge that ``the sofa in the living room is white'', the planner still inefficiently re-explore the same white sofa or fail the task entirely, as this critical input is unavailable during subsequent decision-making.
+Embodied Question Answering (EQA) \cite{das2018embodied,gordon2018iqa,wijmans2019embodied,jiang2025beyond} is a challenging task in robotics that requires agents to actively interact with dynamic and evolving environments to answer natural language questions.
+Existing EQA approaches \cite{ren2024explore,yu2019multi,das2018neural,chen2023not,dai2024think,jiang2025beyond} are typically designed around a planner, which coordinates other modules including the memory, answering, and stopping modules.
+However, in these planner-centric methods, the memory module is often underutilized, whose information is only leveraged by the answering module, leading to inefficient exploration and inaccurate responses, thereby reducing overall task success rates.
+For example, given complex tasks that require exploring multiple regions to gather information for reasoning, an agent must effectively retain and share past observations across all modules to enable efficient planning and exploration.
+Yet, planner-centric designs typically rely only on the agent’s current observation for planning and stopping decisions, resulting in redundant or insufficient exploration.
+As illustrated in Figure~\ref{fig:case}, when answering a question “Are the sofas in the living room and the media room the same color?”, the agent must explore two objects (“sofa in the living room,” “sofa in the media room”) to perform comparative reasoning.
+In the planner-centric framework, since the planner lacks direct access to the memory module, crucial information collected during exploration remains inaccessible.
+Consequently, even after discovering that “the sofa in the living room is white,” the planner may inefficiently re-explore the same sofa or fail to complete the task, as this critical knowledge is unavailable during subsequent decision-making.

-In this paper, we proposed MemoryEQA, a memory-centric EQA framework (as shown in the right of Figure~\ref{fig:Compare}) that maintains a memory database and infuses memory information into all modules, as shown in Figure~\ref{fig:case}.
-Unlike the planner-centric methods, where the planner relies only on semantic map, but semantic map is unable to feed into other modules, the proposed memory-centric framework injects memory information into various modules to guide reasoning, enabling efficient exploration and accurate responses.